Can a Personal Injury Case Be Reopened?

 Next, be timely.
 There are statutes of limitations involved and you don’t want to run afoul of those.
 Don’t wait until the last minute to get a lawyer involved, because cases take time to prepare before they are settled or go to trial.

-Finally, talk to a personal injury lawyer as soon as possible.
+Finally, reach out to a personal injury law firm as soon as possible.
 He or she will be your best resource and your strongest advocate.
 They’ll steer you through a complicated process with skill, experience, and confidence.

 Your case can’t be reopened after it’s been settled, so to get the most you can before you sign on the dotted line, talk to an accident lawyer – it’s your best bet at becoming whole again.